--The U.S.-Mexico land borders will remain closed to non-essential travel at least until June 22, 2020.
+-The U.S.-Mexico temporary land border restrictions were extended until at least June 21, 2021.
 U.S. Citizens and Canadian Citizens have been allowed to cross back north into the U.S. and have had no problems crossing south into Mexico from the U.S.

 San Ysidro: open 24 hours

 (PedWest is closed but PedEast remains open 24 hours)

 Otay Mesa: open 24 hours